 Ever landed into any situation where you felt the need of deleting a WhatsApp message you just sent to someone?
 Many times, no?
-Well, we cannot really delete a whatsapp sent message, which is sent to the server.
-But we have some workarounds which can help you coming out from a worst situation.
+Well, we cannot really delete a WhatsApp sent message, which is sent to the server.
+But we have some workarounds which can help you come out from the worst situation.
 Read the article, and there you go.

 How much do we need the delete/edit option